BrunoBencke/BrunoBencke/README.md

 "Whenever they ask you if you can do a job, tell them: - I certainly can! - Then get very busy and figure out how to do it."
 Theodore Roosevelt.

-* 🌍  I'm based in Carlos Barbosa, Rio Grande do Sul, Brasil
+* 🌍  I'm based in Bom Retiro do Sul, Rio Grande do Sul, Brasil
 * ✉️  You can contact me at [brunobencke@live.com](mailto:brunobencke@live.com)
-* 🚀  I'm currently working on [Tramontina](http://www.tramontina.com.br/)
+* 🚀  I'm currently working on [Cresol – Credit Union](https://cresol.com.br/)
 * 🧠  I'm learning Vue.js

 ### Skills